kaniini/libucontext/README.md

 Adding support for new architectures is easy, but you need to know assembly language to do it.

-Right now these archs are supported:
+Right now these archs are supported and should work on bare metal:

  * x86
  * x86_64
  * armv6+ (`arm`)
  * aarch64

+These archs require kernel assistance and use a syscall (the only assembly is the trampoline):

  * ppc